rocketcrane/Berkeley_MDes-TDF_fa23/weekly-reports/weekly-report.md

 # Week 16 - 12/7

+12/7 - Everything has been printed!
+Yay!
+Basic demo of transcription and summary is functional.

+12/4 - Installing python libraries for RPi:
+Pyaudio and portaudio cannot be installed via pip (Debian Bullseye), must use `sudo apt install portaudio19-dev python3-pyaudio`

+12/4 - Got microphone working on RPi: just follow the Adafruit instructions!

 12/4 - Got gadget mode working on the Raspberry Pi:
 1. Open up the config.txt, add `dtoverlay=dwc2` as the last line.
 2. In cmdline.txt, After rootwait (the last word on the first line) add a space and then `modules-load=dwc2,g_serial`